Neer classification of proximal humeral fractures

 - three parts are displaced (i.e., >1 cm or >45 degrees) with respect to the 4th

 These fractures are uncommon (<1% of proximal humeral fractures) 6.

-This pattern has poor non-operative results, and as the articular surface is no longer attached to any parts of the humerus which are attached to soft tissues, it has a high incidence of osteonecrosis 7.
+This pattern has poor non-operative results, and as the articular surface is no longer attached to any parts of the humerus which are attached to soft tissues.
+This pattern has a high incidence of osteonecrosis 7.

 These fractures require operative management.

 This type of four part fracture is considered its own category and has a different prognosis than typical four part fractures 9.

 - 1. Kilcoyne RF, Shuman WP, Matsen FA et-al. The Neer classification of displaced proximal humeral fractures: spectrum of findings on plain radiographs and CT scans.
 AJR Am J Roentgenol.
 1990;154 (5): 1029-33.
 AJR Am J Roentgenol (citation) - Pubmed citation